BrunoGil-AS/Translating-Java-to-Kotlin/java_vs_kotlin/FunctionalProgramming.md

 **Key Differences:**

-- Kotlin uses `val` for read-only properties
+- Kotlin uses **`val`** for read-only properties.
-- Collections are immutable by default
-- Data classes provide built-in immutability
-- No need for defensive copying
+- Collections are **immutable by default**, reducing the need for defensive copying.
-- More concise syntax overall
+- **Data classes** make creating immutable objects concise and readable.
+- Kotlin’s syntax is more **declarative and less boilerplate-heavy** than Java.

+---

+### Summary

+- **Functional Programming in Java**: achieved through functional interfaces and lambdas (since Java 8), but less natural.
+- **Functional Programming in Kotlin**: fully supported with first-class functions, concise lambdas, higher-order functions, and immutable data classes.
+- Kotlin’s design encourages **pure functions**, immutability, and functional-style programming, making backend code safer and easier to maintain.